SkyW789/ideal-temperature/README.md

 ```
 python manage.py cleanTemperatureRecords 120 30
 ```
-The cleanTemperatureRecords command is run a cron job inside the web container.
+The cleanTemperatureRecords command is run as a cron job inside the web container.
 By defaul the job is run once a day at midnight with a record age of 7 days and an interval of 60 minutes.
 The cronjob is defined in the cronjobs.txt file.
 If you wish to make changes then update the file and rebuild the web container.

 ## Setup Raspberry Pi temperature sensors
 TBD